maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/databases.rst

 ---------
 `Inventory > Database`

-Databases can be relational, no relational, in memory, distribuited storage and etc.
+Databases are a programs to manage data store, can be relational and no relational.

 The database inventory have a exclusive form for Oracle and MySQL, otherwise the generic form are able to fit on all databases types.

 ============ ========================================================================================================================================================================================================
-Field        Functional
+Field        Description
 ============ ========================================================================================================================================================================================================
 Oracle       You can register ASM DB, CDBs, RAC, grid system and/or golden gate backups MySQL        It able to register features as Master/Slave, Aurora cluster, backups setups and more.